 Homemade Spinach Tortilla Recipe

 Tortillas are always one of my absolute must-haves in the kitchen.
-They are so versatile so, whether you want healthy flatbread for Mexican inspired cuisine, wraps, or even sweet dishes, these are a great option.
-They are the ready-to-eat, and perfect for all your quick-meal needs.
+They are so versatile so, whether you want healthy flatbread for Mexican-inspired cuisine, wraps, or even sweet dishes, these are a great option.
+They are ready-to-eat, and perfect for all your quick-meal needs.